JasonLeviGoodison/CodingChallengeApp/README.md

 - Edit a cat: If you need to update your cat's data, the application provides an easy way to do it.

 - View a cat: You can view your cat's data by simply clicking on the cat's card.

-- Animated cat: The application features an animated cat that crawls around the screen.

 ## Installation